ATLas278/tweet-Spark-case-study/README.md

 # Introduction
 Back in the day, we bought music in stores!
 On new music Tuesday, that **Explicit Lyrics** sticker was on the only version we wanted, and it sold out fast.
 Does Twitter's **Possibly Sensitive** label have a similar effect?
-We will examine a collection of [Quote Tweets](https://twiends.com/learn/growing-with-quote-tweets) labeled True or False for [Possibley Sensitive](https://help.twitter.com/en/rules-and-policies/media-settings), and compare their average number of retweets.
+We will examine a collection of [Quote Tweets](https://twiends.com/learn/growing-with-quote-tweets) labeled True or False for [Possibly Sensitive](https://help.twitter.com/en/rules-and-policies/media-settings), and compare their average number of retweets.

 <br>

 ### Twitter allows *sensitive* material
 > *By appropriately marking your media settings, Twitter can identify [possibly sensitive](https://help.twitter.com/en/rules-and-policies/media-settings) content that other users may not wish to see, such as violence or nudity.
-If you intend to regularly post such content, we ask that you please adjust your media settings.*
+If you intend to regularly post such content, we ask that you please adjust your media settings. ~Twitter*

 <br>

 ### The dataset
-A collection of 214,936 (216,912) French tweets from 2017 during the Macron, Le Pen presidential election.
+A collection of 214,936 (216,912 in original JSON file) French tweets from 2017 during the Macron, Le Pen presidential election.
 This dataset includes information about [*quote tweets*](https://twiends.com/learn/growing-with-quote-tweets) which are often used as a way to increase both tweet exposure and user followers.
-We will explore this 25,969 datapoint subset to determine whether [possibly sensitive](https://help.twitter.com/en/rules-and-policies/media-settings) designations increase the number of retweets acheived.
+We will explore this 25,969 datapoint subset to determine whether [possibly sensitive](https://help.twitter.com/en/rules-and-policies/media-settings) designations increase the number of re-tweets acheived.
 The data is in a JSON file and will need to be parsed prior to analysis.

 <br>

 ### Pipeline
 Big Data requires big tools.
-Utilizing [Docker] allows us to create protected, reliable environment for our work.
-Through a Docker container, we will use [Pyspark], a [Python] environment for [Apache Spark].
-Spark dataframes add a schema to the resilient distributed database, allowing fast computing and the ability to create a [Spark SQL] context, so we can query our data usign SQL--thank you Spark.
+Utilizing [Docker](https://www.docker.com/) allows us to create protected, reliable environment for our work.
+Through a Docker container, we will use [Pyspark](https://spark.apache.org/docs/latest/api/python/index.html), a Python environment for [Apache Spark](https://spark.apache.org/).
+Spark dataframes add a schema to the resilient distributed database, allowing fast computing and the ability to create a [Spark SQL](https://spark.apache.org/sql/) context, so we can query our data usign SQL--thank you Spark.

 - SQL Query on a temporary table from the Spark dataframe:
 ```sql